mockoon/mockoon/README.md

 ## Download

 You can get Mockoon [latest release](https://github.com/255kb/mockoon/releases/latest) directly on this repository or on the official [website](https://mockoon.com/#download).
+On macOS Mockoon is also available through Homebrew `brew cask install mockoon`.

 ## Give feedback